Armed Forces Medical Service Department (Egypt): History

 The need for Army medical services became apparent to Muhammad Ali during a campaign due to mass attrition.
 The French doctor, Antoine Clot, became the Chief Doctor of the Army.
 Clot persuaded Ali to established the first Army School of Medicine in Abu Zaabal in 1827.
 The first of its kind in the region, it was later expanded with Pharmacy and Midwifery schools.

 In the war in Afghanistan, the Medical Corps opened the Egyptian Field Hospital at Bagram in Afghanistan to treat civilians.

 Large number of military hospitals are active across Egypt.
 Many of these centers accept civilian patients.
 Cairo's Bridge Military Hospital (opened 2011; new additions planned through 2019), is part of an ongoing effort by the Egyptian Army to offer cutting-edge treatment and patient care.
 The facility has 840 beds spread between major surgery, respiratory disease, and emergency units.
 Smaller specialized centers in dental, cardiac, and ophthalmological care account for an additional 205 beds.

 Egypt's Military Medical Academy was founded in 1979 with the purpose of educating and training medical officers in all branches of Egypt's armed forces.
 The facility is located on Ihsan Abdul Quddus Street in Cairo.
 It is associated with the Armed Forces Medical College, founded in 1827.
 This was the Middle East's first modern school of medicine and was a product of Egypt's newly established Military Department of Health during the administration of Muhammad Ali Pasha.

 Spurious claims about HIV/AIDS

 At a press conference in February 2014 by Egyptian Gen. Ibrahim Abdel-Atti, chief of the medical branch, falsely claimed that the Egyptian Army had "defeated AIDS... with a rate of 100%" as well as hepatitis C. Abdel-Atti claimed to construct a method to extract the disease and break it into amino acids, "so that the virus becomes nutrition for the body instead of disease."
-It is said that this treatment process could take anywhere between 20 days and 6 months to cure having no side effects.
+Its military proponents said that this treatment process could take anywhere between 20 days and 6 months to cure having no side effects.
 Egypt intends to delay exporting their new technology to generate medical tourism into the country.
 The claims were eventually confirmed to be false.